richardhollis/camplayer/README.md

                     (0=lowest quality, 1=automatic, 2=highest quality).
 refreshtime         Refresh streams interval in minutes. enablehevc          HEVC/H265 support (0=disable, 1=auto select from hardware, 2=limit to FHD/1080p, 3=force on).
-enableaudio         Enable audio support for fullscreen playing video.
+enableaudio         Enable audio support for full-screen playing of video.
 (0=off, 1=on when fullscreen). screendownscale     Downscale the used screen area (adds a black border) in percent. enablevideoosd      Show channel/camera name on top of each video (0=off, 1=on). audiovolume         Default audio volume (0..100).